2026 Registration is live now!

 1:00 Story Time

-1:30 Guild 2/EGG/SG: EGG stands for Epic Group Game which ranges from Capture the Flag, our beloved "Farm Quest" or our favorite and legendary GOLD RUSH.
-SG stands for our weekly special guest, who brings new and exciting material into each week's theme.
+1:30 Guild 2/EGG/Challenge card: EGG stands for Epic Group Game which ranges from Capture the Flag, our beloved "Farm Quest" to our favorite and legendary GOLD RUSH.

 2:30 Afternoon Snack